 - Guided thoughts

 There are different yoga styles.
 Some focus on breathing or meditation.
-Others focus on demanding physical positions.
-Another style incorporates heat.2
+Others focus on more of a challenge through guided physical postures.
+Another style incorporates heat.3

 What are some health benefits of yoga?

 Around 31 million Americans have practiced yoga for health reasons at least once in their lifetime.
-Many people do yoga to help with pain and stress relief.3
+Many people do yoga to help with pain and stress relief.4